appacademy/prep-work/coding-test-1/README2.md

 ## tl;dr

 Read all of this document.
-But here's the executive summary:

-0. Read the **[Introduction to Programming][intro-to-programming-1]**.
-0. Do the **[practice problems][practice-problems]**.
-Review the solutions.
-0. When you're well prepared (and not before), start the challenge!
+When you're well prepared (and not before), start the challenge!
 We don't give any preference to applicants based on how soon they start the challenge, so take your time to prepare properly!

 ## What is the coding challenge?